Nefeli-Apostolou/Recipe-Suggester/README.md

 This web application uses a fine-tuned T5 transformer model to generate new, unique recipes based on a list of ingredients provided by the user.

 This project is a complete pivot from its original version, which was a static recipe-filtering app.
-It now uses a powerful AI model trained on over 200,000 recipes to create content on the fly.
+It now uses an AI model trained on over 200,000 recipes to create content on the fly.

 ## 🚀 Features